bradhawkins85/gotray/README.md

 * Go 1.21 or newer
 * A strong passphrase exported as the `GOTRAY_SECRET` environment variable when running the tray or CLI commands.
 This secret encrypts and decrypts the menu configuration on disk.
+* (Optional, but required when compiling release binaries) A Tactical RMM API credential exported as `TRMM_APIKEY`.
+The CI workflow embeds this key so release builds can talk to Tactical RMM without requiring runtime secrets.
+Local development can provide the value via the environment or allow runtime configuration by setting `GOTRAY_ALLOW_RUNTIME_TRMM_APIKEY`.

-Release artifacts compiled through GitHub Actions embed this secret at build time using the `GOTRAY_SECRET` repository secret.
-The workflow now fails fast if the secret is missing to prevent distributing binaries without an encryption key.
-For local development you can continue to supply `GOTRAY_SECRET` through your shell environment or a `.env` file.
+Release artifacts compiled through GitHub Actions embed these secrets at build time using the `GOTRAY_SECRET` and `TRMM_APIKEY` repository secrets.
+The workflow now fails fast if either secret is missing to prevent distributing binaries without the required credentials.
+For local development you can continue to supply them through your shell environment or a `.env` file.

 Optional environment variables: